 Choosing the right diamond takes experience, skill and time.
-Pravins diamond experts have been carefully trained to select only those diamonds that are a cut above the rest.
+So it's no surprise we've made sure that our Pravins diamond experts have been carefully trained to select only those diamonds that are a cut above the rest.
 There are many different factors to consider, as described below.

 Shape is very much a personal choice, the most popular shapes are shown below:

-Independent laboratory certificates are available for just about any diamond; their purpose is to provide additional reassurance and a record of the characteristics of a particular diamond.
-Bear in mind that some laboratories are more renowned than others.
+Sometimes known as the 5th C, certification refers to independent laboratory certificates that are available for most diamonds over 0.30ct.
+Their purpose is to provide additional reassurance and a record of the characteristics of a particular diamond.
+Bear in mind that some laboratories are more renowned than others, with GIA the most predominant in the industry.
 Also, the presence of a certificate in itself is not a guarantee of quality.
-In our opinion, nothing beats taking the time to have a good look at a diamond close-up.
+In our opinion, nothing beats taking the time to have a good look at your diamond close up.

-Our diamond experts also consider many other factors such as finish grade, symmetry, fluorescence and - most importantly - simply whether a diamond 'speaks' to them or not.
+Our diamond experts also consider many other factors such as finish grade, symmetry, fluoresence and, most importantly, simply whether the diamond speaks to them or not.

-All this care and attention is carried out with just one thing in mind - to select the finest diamonds, deserving of Pravins rings and jewellery.
+All this care and attention is carried out with just one thing in mind; to select the finest diamonds, deserving of Pravins rings and jewellery for our valued clients.